-Car accidents are a common cause of neck and shoulder injuries, with more than 80,000 neck injuries from a car accident reported every year in the United States.
+Car accidents are a common cause of neck and shoulder injuries, with more than 80,000 neck injuries from car accidents reported every year in the United States.
 According to data from the Spine Research Institute of San Diego, “minor” neck injuries account for up to 60% of all permanent impairment claims.

-Neck and Shoulder Injuries from Car Accidents
+Neck Injuries from Car Accidents

 The neck is a highly vulnerable part of the body that isn’t protected during a car accident.
 Neck injuries are common in rear-end collisions due to the sudden force jolting the head and neck.
 They can occur in any type of collision, even at low speeds.